 Risk factors for back pain

-Anyone can have back pain, but you may be more likely to develop it if you have these risk factors:
+Anyone can have back pain.
+There are also many risk factors or reasons for back pain.
+You may be more likely to develop it if you have these risk factors:

 Older age—Although kids and teens can have back pain, the average age for a first attack is between 30 and 50, according to the National Institutes of Health.
 Back pain becomes more common the older you are, as you lose bone strength, discs lose fluid, and the risk of arthritis increases.